 Greenhouse vegetable cultivation is increasingly moving towards hydroponic production for ecological reasons.
 To this aim, Novarbo has developed Mosswool® growing media.
 Now we are further developing and upscaling production with the support of EU Horizon 2020 programme.

-Mosswool® is the most sustainable and total costs saving growing media for vegetable cultivation.
+Mosswool® is the sustainable and total costs saving growing media for vegetable cultivation.
 Mosswool® slabs are made of sphagnum moss, which is harvested with a patented ecological method.
-Mosswool® saves money for the greenhouse farmer, because used slabs can be composted together with crop residues.
+Mosswool® can save money for the greenhouse farmer, because used slabs can be composted together with crop residues.

 Mosswool® can be locally composted or recycled

 Mosswool® is made of rapidly renewable sphagnum moss.
-Sphagnum moss is harvested with a special patented Light Sphagnum Removal technique (LSR technique) developed by EcoMoss Oy, who is a member of Novarbo.
+Sphagnum moss is harvested with a special patented Light Sphagnum Removal technique (LSR technique) developed by EcoMoss Oy, who is part of Biolan Group.
 LSR technique harvests only a part of the living moss, presses water out the moss and returns this water back to the bog biotope.
 The surface of the bog is not skimmed bare, so there remains plenty of spores to regrow new moss.
 To enhance the growing process, auxiliary buds regrow from the remaining layers.
 Hence the re-growth takes place both from the surface by spores and from the remaining moss layer by buds.
-After LSR harvesting, the bogs return to their former state within three years.
+After LSR harvesting, the bogs return to their former state within a few years.

 LSR moss harvesting: